ARM-software/abi-aa/buildattr64/buildattr64.rst

 Pointer Authentication Signing Schema
 -------------------------------------

-The full vendor name is "aeabi-pauthabi"
+The full vendor name is "aeabi_pauthabi"

 The (PAUTHABI64_) defines an extension to ELF in which code pointers are signed using instructions in the FEAT_PAuth extension.
 The